 Every month I fear the day when the mailman brings the bills, and the one bill I fear the most is the electrical bill.
-This is the one that usually emptied my pocket, and for that reason I started looking towards ways to reduce the power drain in my house.
-Apart from the usual things: fridge, microwave, TV and others, the biggest power drainer is my PC.

 How to Reduce Power Consumption on Your PC

 We all know PC’s use a lot of power, especially if you have a gaming rig of multimedia station.
 These can have a big impact on your power bill, but fear not, there are ways to save some money.
 If you are worried that your PC is using too much power, then you should look up these simple tricks to reduce your electricity bill.
-I’ll try to talk about the best ways to do this, and here you have 3 main categories:
+I’ll try to talk about the best ways to do this, and here you have 3 main categories:- Hardware upgrades

-• Intelligent usage
+- Intelligent usage

-• Software tweaks
+- Software tweaks

 1. CPU (Central Processing Unit)